1. How to use this checklist

 - Narrow clothing range you reach for repeatedly

-- Strong reactions to certain smells (perfumes, cleaning products)
+- Strong reactions to certain smells (perfumes, cleaning products, scented candles)

 - Narrow food range, particular textures avoided